 Like snowshoeing, this fun winter activity has almost no learning curve.
 And in fact, it may make it easier to be out in winter.

 Door County Kick Sled in Sturgeon Bay imports these wooden sleds from Finland.
-For now, you have to buy one to experience this fun new thing to do in Door County in winter.
+You have to buy one to experience this fun winter activity, but you can bring your kick sled home.

-It’s actually quite a workout, particularly if you carry a kid on the front seat.
+Kick sledding is quite a workout, particularly if you carry a kid on the front seat.
 And kids can use them, too.
-You can glide across an iced over lake, or follow groomed cross country skiing trails.
+You can glide across an iced-over lake, or follow groomed cross-country skiing trails.

 I wonder if my Labrador Retriever would be willing to play Iditarod with me?